-The final mark in each Module/Double module shall consist of the total Continuous Assessment and Examination scores on a 50/50 basis.
-A student needs to have an average of 50% for each Module in order to pass that Module.
+The final mark in each Course/Double course shall consist of the total Continuous Assessment and Examination scores on a 50/50 basis.
+A student needs to have an average of 50% for each Course in order to pass that Course.